sfiligoi/unifrac-binaries/README.md

 ## Install (native)

 To install, first the binary needs to be compiled.
 This assumes that the HDF5 toolchain and libraries are available.
-More information about how to setup the stack can be found [here](https://support.hdfgroup.org/HDF5/Tutor/compile.html).

 Assuming `h5c++` is in your path, the following should work:

 ```
-make api && make main
+make clean && make api && make main
 #optionally
 make install
 ```

-**Note**: if you are using `conda` we recommend installing HDF5 and related compiler using the `conda-forge` channel, for example (on Linux):
+**Note**: if you are using [conda](https://docs.anaconda.com/miniconda/) we recommend installing HDF5 and related compiler using the
+`conda-forge` channel, for example (on Linux):

 ```